SDG 14: Life below water

-Iberdrola is committed to achieving zero net loss of biodiversity by 2030.
-For this reason, Iberdrola's offshore wind power business has an Environmental Management System for all its projects that includes specific procedures for managing risks to the marine environment.
+At Iberdrola, we are committed to achieving zero net loss of biodiversity by 2030.
+For this reason, our offshore wind power business has an Environmental Management System in all projects that includes specific procedures for managing risks to the marine environment.

 SDG 14 seeks to conserve and use the oceans, seas and marine resources in a sustainable manner.
 It therefore seeks to prevent and reduce marine pollution of all kinds, to minimise and address the effects of ocean acidification and to regulate fisheries, among other objectives.

-Rainfall, drinking water, the climate, coasts, some foods and the oxygen in the air all ultimately come from the sea and are reliant upon it.
-The oceans also provide vital natural resources, such as food, medicine and biofuels.
-The seas and oceans facilitate and contribute to the removal of waste and pollution, and their coastal ecosystems are good buffers for slowing down storm damage.
+Precipitation, drinking water, some food and oxygen in the air ultimately come from the sea.
+The oceans provide critical natural resources such as medicines and biofuels, regulate the climate and contribute to the removal of waste and pollution, and their coastal ecosystems are good buffers against storm damage.